jarrettv/Mini-V/docs/BuildGuide.md

 ## Heat Sets
 * Grab some coffee, I hope you like putting in heat sets as there are many

+> [!NOTE]
+> You can build the left side of the printer, then the right side, or build them in parallel

 ## 🔁 Build left side
 * Assemble 2 uprights and the bottom extrusion using blind joints M5x16 (2)
   * (optional) Bottom of bottom extrusion will need (2) T-nuts